-1. Preheat the oven to 350 degrees.
-Place the oatmeal on a sheet pan and bake for 15 minutes or until slightly golden brown.
-Let cool.
-Pour half the oats into a bowl with the warm water and stir.
-Cover the bowl with plastic wrap and let the water absorb for 10 minutes.
+1. Preheat oven to 350 degrees.
+Place oatmeal on a sheet pan and bake for 15 minutes or until slightly golden brown, let cool.
+Pour half of oats into a bowl with warm water and stir.
+Cover bowl with plastic wrap and let water absorb for 10 minutes.

-8. If using a deep dish cookie pan, spray lightly with oil or butter and scoop dough into each cup, about 1/3 cup.
-Bake in the oven for 20-24 minutes or until the tops are lightly golden brown.
-If using a standard cookie sheet, you may need to adjust the time down depending upon the size of your cookies.
-Remove from the oven and let the cookies rest for 10 minutes before removing them from the pan.
+4. Cover bowl with plastic wrap and let dough rest for 30 minutes.
+Spray pan lightly with oil and scoop dough into each cup, about 1/3 cup.
+Bake in oven for 20-24 minutes, or until tops are lightly golden brown. *If using a standard cookie sheet, you may need to adjust time down depending upon size of cookies.
+Remove from oven and let cookies rest for 10 minutes before removing them from pan.